 8.(a) Billing; Payments; Late Fees.
 All monthly fees begin on the effective date of the agreement.
 Provider will invoice Customer electronically at the beginning of each month of performance, and payment will be due within fifteen days (net 15) of the invoice date.
 Invoices may be paid online with a credit card, ACH or by mail with check.
+Provider reserves the right to apply overdue balances to any payment mechanism on file.
 If a Customer’s account becomes sixty (60) or more days past due, a late fee of 1.5% will be applied to the overdue invoice, the Services shall be suspended and Customer shall be in default of this Agreement until all past due charges are paid.
 Customer will continue to be responsible for any monthly minimum charges during any period that Services are suspended or not delivered due to Customer’s breach.
 If it becomes necessary for Provider to enforce this Agreement through an attorney, collection agency, or directly through small claims court, Customer shall pay all attorney’s fees, late fees, agency fees, court costs, and other collections costs, including without limitation post-judgment costs for legal services at trial and appellate levels.

 8.(b) Budget.In support of this Agreement and the aforementioned activities the Customer is responsible for payment of any and all Internet marketing advertising expenses.
 The Customer will provide the Provider with an agreed upon Internet marketing budget, if any, on a monthly basis.
 The parties agree that the Internet marketing budget may be revised and amended from time-to-time.
 The Provider will have managerial control of the expenditure of the budgeted funds, but will only purchase media based on the approved budget and will provide monthly reports to the Customer detailing those expenditures.